Tough Streets, Tough Schools, Tough Problems

 Trafficked by Kim Purcell

-A seventeen-year-old Moldovan girl whose parents have been killed is brought to the United States to work as a slave for a family in Los Angeles.
+A Moldovan girl whose parents were killed is made to work as a slave for a family in Los Angeles.

 Willow by Julia Hoban

-Sixteen-year-old Willow, who was driving the car that killed both of her parents, copes with the pain and guilt by cutting herself, until she meets a smart and sensitive boy who is determined to help her stop.
+Willow, who was driving the car that killed her parents, copes with the pain and guilt by cutting herself,

 Wintergirls by Laurie Halse Anderson